Te-k/harpoon/README.md

-certspotter         Get certificates from https://sslmate.com/certspotter permacc             Request Perma.cc information through the API save                Save a webpage in cache platforms
+certspotter         Get certificates from https://sslmate.com/certspotter permacc             Request Perma.cc information through the API save                Save a webpage in cache platforms cybercure           Check if intelligence on an IP exists in cybercure.ai
 ```

 You can get information on each command with `harpoon help COMMAND`